c3d/recorder/README.md

 ## Building the recorder library

-The recorder is normally designed to be included in your applications, but you can build and test the library to see how it works.
+The recorder is normally designed to be included directly in your applications, not as a separate library, because it uses a per-application configuration file called `recorder.tbl` specifying the recorders and their size.
+However, you can still build and test the library to see how it works.
 To build and test the library on your system, type:

 `make test`